nick-garcia/phonos/README.md

 Settings
 --------

-By default Phonos is set up to use an in-memory SQLite database.
-In order to configure it to use a more permanent database, create a config file named `phonos.cfg` that looks something like this:
+Phonos requires a database that supports the JSON datatype.
+To point Phonos to a database create a config file named `phonos.cfg` that looks something like this:

     SQLALCHEMY_DATABASE_URI = "postgresql://user:password@db_host/db_name"